mehfoudcm/seat-optimizer/README.md

 As follows, we can see a simple example, and how optimization can give us a larger value.

 <img src="./Images/example1.png" width="800">

+In the next example, you can see that you can increase the number of seats (or clusters) based on which seats (or clusters) are picked.

 <img src="./Images/example2.png" width="800">